positron-solutions/transient-showcase/README.md

 ```

-<a id="org07c6559"></a>
+<a id="org1541a5e"></a>

 ## Pre-Commands Explained

 Before evaluating the command of a suffix, a pre-command function is called and creates the conditions for the suffix to run and for the post-command behavior to decide what to do next.
+It's usually the "what to do next" part that motivates us to choose a specific pre-command. **Not all pre-commands are compatible with all situations and suffixes!**

 If the prefix has any infixes, the pre-command may "export" them.
 If the pre-command calls `transient-export` then it will also add those infix states to `transient-history`.
 Only exported infixes can be read within the suffix, which means the correct pre-command is a requirement for using `transient-args`.